-Cristina Puig-Saus, PhD Parker Senior Fellow Biography Cristina Puig-Saus completed her undergraduate degree at the Autonomous University of Barcelona and received her MS and PhD in Biomedicine by the University of Barcelona working with oncolytic adenoviruses.
-Following the completion of her PhD, Puig-Saus moved to the U.S. to join Dr. Antoni Ribas’s team at UCLA as a postdoctoral researcher.
-During her postdoctoral experience, she focused on developing new adoptive cell therapy strategies using hematopoietic stem cells.
-She led the preclinical effort that culminated in the opening of a clinical trial at UCLA to co-administer stem cells and T-cells genetically modified to express a NY-ESO TCR for the treatment of melanoma, multiple myeloma and sarcoma.
-She is now an Associate Project Scientist in the same lab and her efforts are focused on designing novel T-cell therapies.
-This includes leading a multicenter effort to understand the natural neoepitope-specific T-cell responses induced after immune checkpoint blockade therapy and use this knowledge to improve the design of personalized T-cell therapies.
-Her interests are also focused on developing novel CAR-based adoptive T-cell therapies for solid tumors and on the improvement of T-cell gene editing strategies.
+Cristina Puig-Saus, PhD Parker Senior Fellow Biography Cristina Puig-Saus, PhD, is an Assistant Adjunct Professor at the University of California, Los Angeles (UCLA).
+Dr. Puig-Saus is also a Senior Fellow with the Parker Institute for Cancer Immunotherapy (PICI) and a member of the Jonsson Comprehensive Cancer Center (JCCC) and the Broad Stem Cell Research Center (BSRCR).
+She graduated from the University of Barcelona and, after completing her PhD work developing strategies to improve the design of oncolytic adenovirus, joined Dr. Antoni Ribas’ team at UCLA as a postdoctoral fellow.
+During her postdoctoral training, she focused on developing new adoptive cell therapy strategies using hematopoietic stem cells.
+She led the preclinical effort that culminated in a clinical trial that opened at UCLA to co-administer stem cells and T cells genetically modified to express a NY-ESO TCR to treat patients with melanoma, multiple myeloma and sarcoma.
+Dr. Puig-Saus now leads her laboratory at UCLA, focused on the design and clinical translation of novel TCR and CAR-engineered T-cell therapies for cancer treatment.
+To this end, Dr. Puig-Saus’ team is developing multiple receptors and other engineering strategies to generate potent T cell-based cancer therapeutics.
+Her team is also studying the mechanisms behind the successful T-cell responses unleashed by immune checkpoint blockade in patients with response to therapy, to mimic these successful T-cell responses into engineered therapies.
 Education & Training 2008: Autonomous University of Barcelona, Barcelona, Spain, BS, Biotechnology 2009: University of Barcelona, Barcelona, Spain, MS, Biomedicine 2013: University of Barcelona, Barcelona, Spain, PhD, Biomedicine 2018: University of California Los Angeles, Los Angeles, CA, Postdoctoral training Awards & Honors 2020: Senior Parker Fellow Award, Parker Institute for Cancer Immunotherapy.
 2020: NextGen Star Award, American Association for Cancer Research (AACR).
 2013: Cum Laude PhD, University of Barcelona.
 2009: MS Extraordinary Award, University of Barcelona.
 2009: Carlos III Institute of Health (Spanish government), PhD Fellowship.
 2009: “La Caixa” foundation, MS Scholarship.
 2008: Institut d’Investigació Biomèdica de Bellvitge (IDIBELL), Research Fellowship.